function-store/TD_ParHoverMIDI_VSN1/README.md

 **Slot Assignment**:
 - **Hover over a parameter** you want to assign to a slot
+- **Hover over a parameter group** (ParGroup) to assign the entire group to a slot
-- **Long-press a slot button** (configured in the Slots sequence) to assign the hovered parameter to that slot
+- **Long-press a slot button** (configured in the Slots sequence) to assign the hovered parameter/group to that slot
-- **The parameter is now "stored"** in that slot for quick access
+- **The parameter or group is now "stored"** in that slot for quick access
 - **Clear a slot**: Long-press any slot button while not hovering over any parameter to free up that slot (and return it to **normal hover mode**)

 **Slot Activation**:
-- **Press any assigned slot button** to activate that parameter slot
+- **Press any assigned slot button** to activate that parameter or group slot
-- **The stored parameter becomes active** for adjustment without needing to hover
+- **The stored parameter/group becomes active** for adjustment without needing to hover
-- **VSN1 screen updates** to show the active slot parameter
+- **VSN1 screen updates** to show the active slot parameter (for groups, displays first parameter's value)
 - **VSN1 LED feedback**: The active slot button lights up, previous slot LED turns off automatically

 **Return to Hover Mode**:
 - **Press an empty slot button** (one without an assigned parameter) to return to normal hover mode
 - **All VSN1 slot LEDs turn off** when returning to hover mode

+**ParGroup Support**:
+- **ParGroups** (like RGB color, XYZ position) are fully supported and can be assigned to slots
+- **Visual indicator**: ParGroup labels display with a `>` prefix (e.g., `>Color`) to distinguish them from single parameters
+- **Simultaneous control**: Rotating the knob adjusts all valid parameters in the group at once
+- **Smart handling**: Parameters with expressions or exports are automatically skipped during manipulation
+- **Single-parameter groups**: If a ParGroup contains only 1 parameter, it's treated as a single parameter (no `>` prefix)

-> Parameter slots are saved with the project file / component.
+> Parameter slots and ParGroups are saved with the project file / component.

 ### Multiple Banks
 The component supports multiple banks to organize your parameter slots, dramatically expanding your control capabilities: